 Hello!
 I am Assistant Professor of Political Science at Purdue University.
-Broadly speaking, my research centers on the politics of policy change, often with a focus on the policymaking role of the judiciary.
+Broadly speaking, my research centers on the intersections between law and politics.
+The overarching goal of my research is to improve our understanding of the role courts play in American politics and policymaking.
 To date, my research has been published at Proceedings of the National Academy of Science, Public Administration Review, Journal of Law and Courts, Political Communication, Policy Studies Journal, and Politics, Groups, and Identities, among others.
-My work has been featured in a number of popular press outlets, including The Washington Post, NPR, Vox, Newsweek, and The New Yorker.
+My work has been featured in a number of popular press outlets, including The Washington Post, NPR, Vox, The Economist, and The New Yorker.

 This website contains information on my ongoing research, my teaching interests and experience, as well as links to commentary that is relevant those interests.
 You can also view my curriculum vitae, or contact me through this site.
 Thanks for visiting!